donaldboulton/minimal-mistakes/_pages/about.md

 ## Just Moved from ASP.
 Everything

 Whooo what a relief.
-Ruby Jekyll and Gihub Pages is the kind, figured this out in a few days with the help of [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/){: id="open-website" rel="noreferrer"}, and lots of documentation on Ruby, Jekyll with Github Pages.
+Ruby Jekyll and GitHub Pages is the kind, figured this out in a few days with the help of [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/){: id="open-website" rel="noreferrer"}, and lots of documentation on Ruby, Jekyll with GitHub Pages.

-Ruby, Jeckyll, Gihub pages, and even liquid are super simple; Or "Super Logical, if you think like a human".
+Ruby, Jekyll, GitHub pages, and even liquid are super simple; Or "Super Logical, if you think like a human".
 I've been hitting my head for not using Ruby and the kind much sooner.

 > Go Sooners!